This page outlines legal requirements for owners of greyhounds in Victoria. The following information applies to owners of:

 Exemptions to muzzling and leashing requirements

-There are exceptions to the muzzling and leashing requirements in certain circumstances.
+The Domestic Animals Act 1994 (DA Act) specifies exceptions to the muzzling and leashing requirements in certain circumstances.
 For example, requirements to muzzle and leash greyhounds when in public places do NOT apply to greyhounds being:

 - raced, coursed, exercised or trained upon land which the owner is authorised or entitled to use for that purpose